CelloCommunications/mkdocs-template-enterprise/notes/fortigate-notes.md

 Blair, obviously you wont need this conf but it would be cool to have this idea of a conf working by someone that knows our Fortigate firewall.

+> [!NOTE]
+> We could obscure the port if you wish by changing it to what ever you want.
+Then I could adjust my workflow accordingly

 [Fortigate-Policy](../scripts/fortigate-github-policy.conf)

 ## GitHub Actions IP Ranges